"Defender's interface is very intuitive with warnings that are very helpful."

 Configure Your Defense Network

-Visit your WP Admin dashboard, and find WP Defender in your Admin Menu.
-Start on the first tab, your WP Defender Dashboard.
-The WP Defender mascot is ready to show you how everything works.
+Visit your WP Admin dashboard, and find Defender in your Admin Menu.
+Start on the first tab, your Defender Dashboard.
+The Defender mascot is ready to show you how everything works.

 And beneath that you’ll see quick stats for all of the awesome security features.
 So let’s jump right in and get started!